chidindu-ogbonna/chidonna.github.io/_posts/2017-09-10-Web-in-a-Flask.md

 According to wikipedia, Bootstrap is a free and open-source front-end web framework for designing websites and web applications.
 It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.

-I have a barely functional knowledge of HTML, a "Hello World" knowledge of Javascript and no knowledge whatsoever of CSS, yet I was able to hack together a pretty decent Web page using Bootstrap.
+As of writing my first web application with Flask, I had a barely functional knowledge of HTML, a "Hello World" knowledge of Javascript and no knowledge, whatsoever of CSS, yet I was able to hack together a pretty decent Web page using Bootstrap.
 While I am not sure if Bootstrap would be so efficient in creating Single Page Applications, it would do a very good job for sites more concerned with content.
 Since teaching you how to use Bootstrap is not the purpose of this blog post, all you need to know to get started with Bootstrap can be found [here](http://www.tutorialspoint.com/bootstrap/).
-> N.B Using templates can also form a very good base to start from.
+> N.B Hardly do anyone write HTML and CSS for a web application from scratch, using templates can also form a very good base to start from.

 ## Application structure:
 Some people start working on an application in a single file, and then modularize as the application grows.
 I think this can lead to avoidable refactoring and less errors during development.

 If you are not looking to create a large application, writing all your code in a single module would do, but even a small application can also get pretty messed up if everything is written in a single file.
 Therefore, to avoid unnecessary refactoring and fewer bashing of your head on the table, I encourage you to modularize your application.
 This application in this little tutorial would be written in modules.

-In flask this is how it most likely would be structured:
+In flask, this is how it most likely would be structured:

 ```shell
 ├── app/